amicoleo/gruntTemplate/README.md

 Setup
 ------

-The template should be used as a git submodule inside a static website repo.
-When inside the root folder of the project you wish to add the grunt template

-	git submodule add https://github.com/amicoleo/gruntTemplate.git grunt
+The Gruntfile is written with a specific folder structure in mind, which is available at https://github.com/amicoleo/gruntTemplate-skeleton

+That repository already contains this as a submodule, so the best way to start is by cloning that recursively

+	git clone --recursive https://github.com/amicoleo/gruntTemplate-skeleton NEW_WEBSITE_FOLDER_NAME

+And then set a new remote for the repository

+	git remote set-url origin NEW_REPO_URL

-After adding the submodule, cd into ROOT/grunt and run
+Lastly, cd into ROOT/grunt and run

 	npm install

 for installing the grunt packages.

-The Gruntfile is written with a specific folder structure in mind, which together with instructions on how to use this module, is available at https://github.com/amicoleo/gruntTemplate-skeleton